inab/WfExS-backend/docs/source/usage.rst

 Additionally, it's crucial to acknowledge that each workflow and situation may vary, so providing an exact manual for every scenario isn't feasible.

-As explained in the :ref:`configuration section WfExs<configuration>` above, to run a workflow with WfExS, you'll need at least two, and possibly three, configuration input files.
+As explained in the :ref:`configuration section <configuration>` above, to run a workflow with WfExS, you'll need at least two, and possibly three, configuration input files.
 Assuming you've previously executed a workflow (e.g., the Cosifer test workflow), you likely already have the :ref:`local configuration <local_config>` file.
 Follow the configuration instructions to create your own :ref:`workflow confirguration <wf_stage_config>` files and, if applicable, the :ref:`security contexts file <secure_config>`.

-When you are done with making your own workflow configuration file and optional security contexts file, then you can try to execute the workflow with WfExS.
+When you are done making your own workflow configuration file and optional security contexts file, then you can try to execute the workflow with WfExS.

-To do so make sure your Python environment (:ref:`.pyWEenv <pyenv>`) is loaded and change this command to match with your newly made workflow configuration files:
+To do so make sure your Python environment (:ref:`.pyWEenv <py_env>`) is loaded and change this command to match with your newly made workflow configuration files:

 .. code-block:: bash